AlexArce1812/OnboardingProject/README.md

     LEGACYDB_INSTANCE=
     URL=

-Feel free to customize these variables
+Feel free to customize these variables on your  `.env` file